rsyslog/rsyslog/source/troubleshooting/troubleshoot.rst

 Where 2 automatically turns on config checking mode, if not given.
 In that sense ``-N2`` and ``-N3`` are equivalent.

+Values other than given in the table above are **not** supported and may lead to unpredictable results.

 When set to check include files, some conditions are relaxed.
 For example, rsyslog usually requires that at least one action is defined somewhere in the configuration.
 For obvious reasons, it would not make much sense to run